 The oldest national park in Sarawak, Bako National Park has a peninsula that is filled with beautiful inlet beaches, rugged cliffs and endless mangrove swamp.
 Inside the park you’ll be greeted with tranquil streams, thundering waterfalls and a fine range of ecosystems.
 The park is popular for hiking, picturesque boat rides, beach relaxing as well as fantastic wildlife spotting!

-Sepilok is home to some great rainforest as well as the ever popular Orangutan Rehabilitation Centre.
+Home to some great rainforest and the ever-popular Orangutan Rehabilitation Centre, Sepilok is a firm favourite on travellers' itineraries.
 No trip to Borneo is complete without coming here to see the orang-utans in their natural habitat.
 Located on the edge of the reserve, it was opened in 1964 to help rescue sadly orphaned and abandoned younger orangutans and to help them learn to fend and look out for themselves.